Skip to content

 • 102g/km CO2

 The Toyota RAV4 is an accomplished large family SUV, but the car's clever hybrid system is one of the aces up its sleeve.
 Thanks to decades of Toyota hybrid know-how, the setup in the RAV4 is one of the best, with instant low-speed response from the hybrid motor, which makes pulling away and crawling through traffic totally effortless.
 On longer runs, the engine smoothly joins the chorus powering the front wheels, leading to some impressive real-world mpg figures from this tall and practical family hauler.
 Rock-solid reliability, low running costs and robust residual values make this an easy car to justify.
-Also check out the virtually identical PHEV-only Suzuki Across.
+Also check out the virtually identical PHEV-only Suzuki Across as well as the incoming 2026 Toyota RAV4.

 Save money on a used Toyota RAV4 or read our Toyota RAV4 review